The show will be held live at 7:00 p.m. on WEEI 103.7 FM and Cox YurView (Chs. 4 and 1004).

 Prior to coming to Providence, Cooley guided Fairfield to a school-record 25 wins and a Metro Atlantic Athletic Conference regular season title in 2010-11.
 He was named the 2011 MAAC Coach of the Year.
 He also earned United States Basketball Writers Association (USBWA) District I Coach of the Year honors.
 His 2011 squad finished the season with a 25-8 mark (15-3 MAAC) and advanced to the second round of the NIT.

 In five seasons at Fairfield, Cooley's teams posted a 92-69 mark, including a 58-32 record in MAAC action.
 Cooley became the first Fairfield head coach to guide the team to a .500 or better mark in MAAC action in each of his first five seasons.
 In 2009-10, he led the Stags to a 23-11 mark and the team's first post-season berth since 2003.
-In that win, Fairfield set a NCAA Division I post-season record as the team overcame a 27-point, second-half deficit to defeat George Mason in overtime.
 For his efforts in 2010, Cooley was the first recipient of the Ben Jobe Award, presented annually to the top minority men's basketball coach in the nation.
 Prior to taking the Fairfield position, Cooley spent 10 seasons as an assistant coach for Al Skinner.
 He coached for one season at Rhode Island under Skinner (1996-97) and nine seasons as an assistant at Boston College (1997-06), where the Eagles posted a 175-108 mark and advanced to five NCAA Tournaments and one NIT.
 Cooley also helped lead the Eagles to the 2001 BIG EAST Tournament title and three BIG EAST regular season titles (2001, 2003 and 2005).
 In 2004-05, Boston College started the season with a school-record 20 consecutive wins.
 In 2005-06, the Eagles advanced to the Atlantic Coast Conference championship game against Duke.
 At BC, Cooley was instrumental in the recruitment of Troy Bell, a two-time BIG EAST Player of the Year.
 Bell also went on to play professional basketball after leaving Boston College, which included a stint in the NBA with the Memphis Grizzlies.

 A 1994 graduate of Stonehill College, where he was a three-time captain for the basketball team, Cooley began his coaching career at UMass-Dartmouth.
 He helped lead UMass-Dartmouth to a 25-4 mark and a No. 3 national ranking (1994-95).
 He returned to his alma mater, Stonehill, and served as an assistant coach for one season (1995-96) before joining Skinner's staff at URI.
 Cooley, a native of Providence, attended Central High School and earned two Rhode Island High School Player of the Year honors.
 He also did a post-graduate year (1988-89) at New Hampton Prep. before attending Stonehill.
 He and his wife, Nurys, have one daughter, Olivia, and one son, Isaiah.